Updated April 24, 2026

 Careers Similar to Ultrasound Technician

-These careers share similar training timelines and work in the same diagnostic imaging environment, making them natural alternatives if ultrasound specialization doesn't appeal to you.
+These careers require similar two-year training and work in diagnostic testing, making them natural alternatives or stepping stones.

 | Occupation | Median Salary | Training Time |